kweinmeister/agent-design-patterns/README.md

 ### 2. Static Documentation

 For quick reference, the `docs/` folder contains a read-only snapshot of the app.
-We generate this using `build.py` to compile the repository state into static HTML.
+We generate this using `build.py` to compile the repository state into static HTML, CSS, and JavaScript.
 This lets us host the examples directly on GitHub Pages without needing a backend server.

 ---